mgmt-sa-tiger-team/sap-hana-workshop/exercises/2-ha-cluster/README.md

 ![Prepare Job Details](images/2-prepare-job-details.png)

-Deploy Deploy HANA servers in HA configuration
+Deploy HANA servers in HA configuration
 ======================

 In this exercise, you will run a job template that will deploy HANA in HA clustered configuration.
 The job template